kshewani/python_blockchain/README.md

     - Create a wallet with public and private keys to hold coins.

-    - Allows signing and verification of transactions.
+    - Allows signing and verification of transactions using sha256 hashing.

     - Allows a network of nodes to hold the blockchain.